Cryptocurrency delegation is one of the most important and in-demand features of a Proof-of-Stake (PoS) blockchain network.

 Even if a staking pool had some technical issues and went offline or behaved dishonestly, delegators to the pool are not penalized by having a portion of their deposits taken.

-How to delegate Cardano ADA using Yoroi Wallet’s browser extension?
+How to delegate and stake Cardano ada using Yoroi Wallet’s browser extension

-Now that we know some of the rules, let’s look at how to delegate on Yoroi’s desktop browser extension:
+Now that we know some of the rules, let’s look at how to delegate and stake Cardano ada on Yoroi Wallet desktop browser extension:

-One the main tab, find and click ‘Delegation List’:
+On the main tab, find and click “Delegation List”

 The interface will show a list of staking pools plus some relevant information: